-Mapping the gut microbiota in France, to better define the composition of healthy gut microbiota and deepen knowledge on the links between microbiota, diet and lifestyle
+- Map the gut microbiota in France, to better define the composition of healthy gut microbiota and deepen knowledge on the links between gut microbiota, diet and lifestyle.

-Modelling and predicting changes in gut microbiota associated with disease.
-Scientists will study the link between gut microbiota and chronic diseases (diabetes, obesity, cancer, etc.), neurodevelopmental disorders (autism, bipolarity, etc.) and neurodegenerative diseases (particularly Parkinson’s disease).
+- Model and predict changes in the gut microbiota associated with disease.
+Scientists will study the link between gut microbiota and chronic diseases (diabetes, obesity, cancer, etc.), neurodevelopmental disorders (autism, bipolar disorder, etc.) and neurodegenerative diseases (including Parkinson’s disease).

-- Describe the variations in the gut microbiota associated with the presence and development of certain diseases.
-In particular the link between gut microbiota and functional disorders: irritable bowel syndrome, diabetes, obesity, cancer, Parkinson’s, autism, bipolarity, …
+- Describe variations in the gut microbiota associated with the presence and development of certain diseases.
+In particular, the link between intestinal microbiota and functional disorders: irritable bowel syndrome, diabetes, obesity, cancer, Parkinson’s, autism, bipolarity, …

-The French Gut will make it possible, based on the scientific knowledge generated, to move towards personalised preventive nutrition.
-It will open the way to innovative therapies, particularly in the context of chronic diseases which have been increasing steadily and uncontrollably for three generations.
+The French Gut will allow, from the scientific knowledge generated, to move towards apersonalized preventive nutrition.
+It will also pave the way for innovative diagnostics and therapies, especially in the context of chronic diseases that have been steadily increasing and uncontrolled for three generations.

-It will also raise awareness among the public, adults and children, about the microbiota and its link with health and food.
+It will also raise awareness among the general public, adults and children, about the gut microbiota and its link with health and nutrition.

-The French Gut is a project carried out in partnership with publics institutions and privates actors involved in the field of microbiota.
-This major project is in line with the One Health concept, one health, and is part of one of the INRAE 2030 strategic objectives, which is to promote a global approach to health .
+The French Gut is a national project led by INRAE and carried out in collaboration with AP-HP.
+It is conducted in partnership with public institutions and private actors involved in the field of microbiota.
+This major project is aligned with the One health concept and is part of one of the INRAE 2030 strategic objectives, which is to promote a global approach to health .

-- Analyze 1 million microbial samples from the intestines, mouth, skin, reproductive system…
+- Analyze 1 million microbial samples from intestines, mouth, skin, reproductive tract…

-- Draw a map of the microbiota of the human body,
+- Draw a microbiome map of the human body,

-- Build the world’s largest database of human microbiota,
+- Build the world’s largest database of human microbiome,

-- Explore the potential of the microbiota to help people live better lives.
+- Explore the potential of the microbiome to help people live better lives.

 • Karolinska Institute of Sweden